DisasterRadioSKCZ/DisasterRadioSKCZ.github.io/index.md

 ### Our connectivity

-[View the map of Bratislava](https://umap.openstreetmap.fr/en/map/disaster-radio-sk-cz_495988) - this is out of date, need to be edited collectively or replaced
+[View the map of Bratislava](disaster-radio-skcz-map.html) - this is out of date, need to be edited collectively or replaced (in progress)